Server data from the Official MCP Registry

 }From the project's GitHub README.

-Pool the free tiers of 19 LLM providers (200+ live-validated, 300+ cataloged models) behind one OpenAI-compatible endpoint — as a CLI, a Python library, or a local proxy.
-Works with no API keys.
+Pool the free tiers of 19 LLM providers cataloged in freellmpool (237 enabled chat routes, 358 cataloged chat models) behind one OpenAI-compatible endpoint — as a CLI, a Python library, or a local proxy.
+Can start without API keys when a keyless provider is up.

 FAQ: where prompts go, ToS posture, failover, bans, and comparisons.

-Fresh install to first free-model reply takes about 19 seconds on a clean Linux/Python 3.12 environment, with zero API keys:
+Fresh install to first free-model reply is measured at about 19 seconds under the 30-second target on a clean Linux/Python 3.12 environment, with no API keys when a keyless provider is up:

 python3 -m venv .venv